pyxis-roc/ptxparser/README.md

 The command `rtcheck.sh` additionally runs `tmp2.ptx` through `ptxas` to check for syntax errors.

-TODO: The command `rtcheck_sass.sh` checks that the SASS assemblies of `ptxfile.ptx` and `tmp1.ptx` are the same.
+The command `rtcheck_sass.sh` compiles the `ptxfile.ptx` to SASS, and also `tmp1.ptx1`.
+It then checks that the two SASS assemblies of `ptxfile.ptx` and `tmp1.ptx` are the same.
+Note that differences in SASS can occur even if the parser is correct (e.g. different register assignment).

 ## Limitations

 Syntax is limited to PTX 6.5, though support for some constructs beyond 6.5 is supported.

-Does not support `.section` directives whose section names start with a `.`.
+The parser does not yet support `.section` directives whose section names start with a `.`.
 This essentially causes the parser to break on PTX code that contains debug information.

-Behaves differently from `ptxas` in one notable aspect.
-By default, `ptxas` accepts "modifiers" on opcodes in _any_ order contravening the syntax specification.
+The parser behaves differently from `ptxas` in one notable aspect.
+By default, `ptxas` accepts "modifiers" on opcodes in _any_ order contravening the syntax specification (so `vote.ballot.sync` is equivalent to `vote.sync.ballot`).
 We intend to eventually support this behaviour.